What do I need to get into treatment?

 CADT does not operate fixed length-of-stay programs.
 We believe people should get the help they need; no more or no less.

 What is your treatment philosophy?

 We believe that treatment works best when our clients choose their treatment goals.
+We believe in individualized and collaborative treatment.
 This is called client-directed therapy.
 There are many pathways to recovery from alcohol and drug dependency, as well as different levels of severity, length of problem as well as the capacity to change.
 We value honesty and open-mindedness.
 We also believe in the willingness and the importance of using a variety of proven techniques to help each client achieve their treatment goals.